-The corresponding equivalence class containing $\sigma_1$ will be denoted $[\![\sigma_1]\!]$ and is called an abstract struct.
+The corresponding equivalence class containing σ_1 will be denoted $[\![\sigma_1]\!]$ and is called an abstract struct (see also Appendix and caption to Fig. 1 in it).

 We now introduce the basic operation on structs, in which at least some of the involved structs must overlap.
 The latter condition is useful, for example, when putting together several observed overlapping structs.